Chain-dependent Conditions in Extremal Set Theory: Forbidding c -times bigger sets

 Let $D$ denote the condition described in the theorem.
 Let $\cF\subset 2^{[n]}$ be a family that satisfies $D$, and $\cC\in\cn$ be a full chain.
 If $\cF'=\cF\cap \cC\not=\emptyset$, then let $k$ denote the size of the smallest element of $\cF'$.
 The condition implies that the size of the elements of $\cF'$ must be in the interval $[k, \lambda \cdot k)$.
 Therefore

 Since the above holds for all $\mathcal{F} \rightarrowtail D$ and $\cC\in\cn$, we get that $S(n,D)\le T(n,\lambda)$.
 Then Theorem \ref{cdt} implies $|\cF|\le T(n,\lambda)$.

 We can show that this bound is sharp.
-If we choose the $k$ for which the $t(n,k,\lambda)$ is maximal, we can select the sets whose size is in the interval $[k, \lambda \cdot k)$.
+If we choose the $k$ for which the $t(n,k,\lambda)$ is maximal, we can select select the family consisting of sets whose size is in the interval $[k, \lambda \cdot k)$.
 It is a good family whose size is $T(n,\lambda)$ which is our upper bound. \end{proof}